The science behind Restylane®

 refine their facial features?

-An important reason for the use of dermal fillers is facial aging.
-Facial aging is a complex process that affects many parts of the face.
-For example, you may lose definition and bone support due to bone resorption, especially at the posterior part of the jaw and at the temples.
+An important reason for the use of dermal fillers is facial aging, a complex process that affects many parts of the face.
+You may lose definition and bone support due to bone resorption, especially at the posterior part of the jaw.
 Another consequence of aging is the loss of facial fat, leading to a loss of facial volume.
-In addition, fat compartments in the cheeks may descend toward the jawline, thereby affecting the whole facial contour.
-Furthermore, due to loss of collagen, hydration and elasticity, fine lines and wrinkles may appear.
-Dermal fillers with stabilized hyaluronic acid have become an important treatment alternative to correct all of these changes.
+In addition, fat compartments in the cheeks may descend toward the jawline, thereby affecting facial contour.
+Furthermore, fine lines and wrinkles may appear due to loss of collagen, hydration and elasticity.
+Facial dermal filler treatments with stabilized hyaluronic acid have become an important treatment alternative.

-Also, people of all ages may have a desire to enhance themselves in their own unique way.
-For example, they may want to enhance or refine their lips, cheeks, chin, jawline or nose bridge, according to their own view of beauty and aesthetic aspirations.
-In all these cases, dermal fillers with stabilized hyaluronic acid can be used in a way that allows them to realize their wishes.
+People of all ages may wish to enhance their appearance uniquely.
+They may want to enhance or refine their lips, cheeks, or jawline according to their own view of beauty and aesthetic aspirations.
+Dermal filler treatments with stabilized hyaluronic acid, including deep wrinkle fillers and facial wrinkle fillers, can be used in a way that allows them to realize their goals.

 The history of hyaluronic acid dermal fillers

 Hyaluronic acid is a native molecule that occurs naturally in our bodies.
-It is a polysaccharide, a kind of sugar molecule, which can bind huge amounts of water—1,000 times its own weight.
-Hyaluronic acid therefore helps our bodies to retain water and to keep our body tissues soft, hydrated and flexible.
+It is a polysaccharide, which can bind vast amounts of water — 1,000 times its weight.
+Hyaluronic acid therefore helps our bodies retain water and keeps our body tissues soft, hydrated, and flexible.

-Natural hyaluronic acid in our bodies form long molecular chains.
-This naturally occurring hyaluronic acid degrades quickly, in 24-48 hours.
-Restylane® dermal fillers contain hyaluronic acid that has been stabilized with a cross-linking technology.
-This makes the chains of the hyaluronic acid molecules form a three-dimensional network that is very similar to naturally occurring hyaluronic acid, but does not degrade at the same rate.
-Restylane delivers results that last up to at least 24 months with just one retreatment.2
+Natural hyaluronic acid in our bodies forms long molecular chains.
+This naturally occurring hyaluronic acid degrades quickly, within 24 - 48 hours.
+Restylane® dermal filler treatments contain hyaluronic acid stabilized with a cross-linking technology.
+The injected hyaluronic acid molecules form a three-dimensional network similar to naturally occurring hyaluronic acid, which does not degrade at the same rate.
+Restylane® delivers long-lasting results2.

-Being the original and first, Restylane® has become the gold standard of dermal fillers.
-It is the brand that all other hyaluronic acid dermal filler brands are compared with.
-Since its launch, there have been more than 40 million treatments with Restylane® worldwide.1
+Restylane® has become the gold standard of dermal fillers.
+It is the brand to which all other hyaluronic acid dermal filler brands are compared.
+Since its launch, there have been more than 50 million treatments with Restylane® worldwide1.

-A complimentary range of dermal fillers to create any look
+A complementary range of dermal fillers to create any look

-The different types of Restylane® dermal fillers are based on two technologies, NASHA™ and OBT™3.
-The NASHA™ and OBT™ technologies make Restylane® the world’s most versatile range of dermal fillers that allows healthcare practitioners to deliver truly individualized results.4
+NASHA® and OBT™ technologies are the basis of Restylane®'s dermal fillers3.
+The NASHA® and OBT™ technologies make Restylane® the world’s most versatile range of dermal filler treatments that allows healthcare practitioners to deliver truly individualized results4.

 The Restylane® OBT™ gels are softer and more flexible.
-They are used, for example, to add volume in the midface, or to enhance contours for patients with thinner tissue coverage where a softer product is preferred.
-Restylane® OBT™ gels are also used for dynamic areas of the face such as lips and cheek wrinkles.5
+They are used to add volume in the midface, or to enhance contours for patients with thinner tissue coverage where a softer product is preferred.
+Restylane® OBT™ gels are also used for dynamic areas of the face such as lips, cheeks, and facial wrinkles5.

-The Restylane® NASHA™ gels are firmer and are used to create projection and definition.
-The Restylane® NASHA™ gels are closer to the natural composition of hyaluronic acid than any other dermal filler on the market.
-They are suitable for lifting the cheeks, enhancing the jawline or chin, or reducing the appearance of wrinkles.6
+The Restylane® NASHA® gels are firmer and are used to create projection and definition.
+They are closer to the natural composition of hyaluronic acid than any other dermal filler on the market.
+They are suitable for lifting the cheeks, enhancing the jawline, or reducing the appearance of wrinkles6.

-The image shows the differences in flexibility and firmness between the Restylane® dermal fillers, as well as differences in particle size.
-The varying properties provide healthcare practitioners with the freedom to create the results that you expect and desire.
+The image shows the differences in flexibility and firmness between the Restylane® dermal filler treatments, as well as differences in particle size.
+The varying properties provide healthcare practitioners with the freedom to create the results you expect and desire.

 of patients saw improvement after treatment7